ParOSSE/parosse-noaa/README.md

 The workflow is intended to be flexible and extensible.

-The top level code that runs the workflow is contained in "Run_pbl_osse.py", and a sample jupyter notebook is provided that shows how each stage of the workflow is applied (Run_PBL_OSSE.ipynb).
+The top level code that runs the workflow is contained in "Run_parosse.py", and a sample jupyter notebook is provided that shows how each stage of the workflow is applied (Run_parosse.ipynb).

 Users wishing to test this version will need to provide their own nature run data, and to adjust the "create_nr_config.py" file to point to their data.
 They may need to provide their own read function as well.